How to transfer a land title to a family member in the Philippines?

 These documents ensure that the transfer is executed in compliance with Philippine law and recognized by all government entities involved in property registration and taxation.

-How to transfer land title to heirs in the Philippines?
+How to transfer a land title to heirs in the Philippines?

-If the owner is deceased and the land title needs to be transferred to heirs, some additional steps are involved.
-First of all, the heirs must agree on the estate division.
+If the owner is deceased and the land title needs to be transferred to heirs, several additional steps are required.
+First, the heirs must agree on how to divide the estate.
 This includes deciding how to divide properties and settle property taxes.
 An Extrajudicial Settlement or Deed of Adjudication (if a sole heir) must be drafted and notarized.
 This agreement must be published in a newspaper of general circulation for three consecutive weeks.

 After that, real estate taxes need to be settled, amounting to 6% of the property value.
 The property taxes must be paid to the Bureau of Internal Revenue (BIR).
 The heirs must file BIR Form 1801, which is used for estate tax returns and should be filed within a year of the owner’s death to avoid penalties.